 One of the best parts about this charger is that, unlike many other smaller chargers on the market, the Anker 625 features a USB-C and USB-A output port.
 This means that you can keep your phone, tablet, or other devices charged while on the go, even if you don’t have access to traditional power outlets.
 And the addition of USB-C means it supports charging larger devices that require more power, like tablets.
 But even though there is a USB-C port, don’t expect enough wattage to charge power-hungry laptops.

-It is a heavy device, and even though it has comfortable handles, it is likely too heavy for the average hiker to take on their journey.
-But otherwise it should have no limitations for where you can bring it.
+It is a heavy device, and although it has comfortable handles, it is likely too heavy for the average hiker to take on their journey.
+But otherwise, it should have no limitations on where you can bring it.

 This solar panel is scratch and weather-resistant, meaning it can withstand heavy use in the toughest of environments.
 Its tough finish and durability make it a great choice for those who want to use solar power but are worried about the panels being damaged.

 But it’s not just a product for adventurers.
 It’s also a great power companion for those who want to use their devices outdoors for extended periods of time without needing to be close to a power outlet.

 Maybe that’s at the beach, a cottage, or a fishing trip.
 Personally, I’ve used the solar panels next to my backyard chair while working outside on sunny days and never had to worry about whether my tablet or phone would run out of battery.
 I have been using the Anker solar panel for a few weeks now and am very happy with it.

 I would recommend this product to anyone who is looking for a solar panel that can efficiently charge personal electronic devices when you’re outdoors.
 Its portability makes it great for road trips, camping, or any extended time away from a power outlet.